Riccardo Chailly conducts Mahler's Symphony No. 8

 Gerhild Romberger — Alto

 MDR Rundfunkchor Leipzig

 In May 2011, to close the International Mahler Festival in Leipzig, Riccardo Chailly conducted Mahler's Symphony No. 8.

-To commemorate the hundredth anniversary of Gustav Mahler's death, the Gewandhausorchester Leipzig and his musical director Riccardo Chailly, acclaimed all over the world, closed the Festival performing Mahler's Symphony No. 8, the Symphony of a Thousand.
+To commemorate the hundredth anniversary of Gustav Mahler's death, the Gewandhausorchester Leipzig and their musical director Riccardo Chailly, acclaimed all over the world, closed the centennial festival with Mahler's monumental Symphony No. 8, the Symphony of a Thousand.

 To perform Mahler's brilliant Symphony No. 8, which requires one of the largest orchestras of any work in the symphonic repertoire, Maestro Chailly conducted 500 musicians and singers.
 This 80-minute symphony, composed in 1906, is one of the longest of Mahler's symphonies, after the Third and the First.
 It marks a break with the composer's purely orchestral writing.